ixti/ixti-overlay/README.md

 # ixti-overlay

+This overlay contains:

-Overlay with ebuilds I maintain for my own needs which I may or may not promote to [::guru][], as well as ebuilds I test before opening a PR to [::gentoo][].
+* ebuilds I maintain for my own needs, which may or may not end up promoted to [::guru][] repository, once promoted I continue maintenance there;
+* ebuilds I'm testing before proposing changes to the [::gentoo][] repository;

 [::guru]: https://wiki.gentoo.org/wiki/Project:GURU
 [::gentoo]: https://github.com/gentoo/gentoo/